 Crawford married Audrey C. Bowles 17 Oct.
 1932.
 There were no children.
 After her death in Nov.
 1971, he married Kathleen M. Saxon on 28 May 1975.
 A resident of BRATENAHL, Crawford died in a hospital near his summer home at Cotuit, Mass. and was buried in LAKE VIEW CEMETERY in Cleveland.

-Frederick C. Crawford Papers, WRHS.
+Finding aid for the Frederick C. Crawford Family Papers, WRHS.